Chisom646/OIBSIP/README.md

 2. Removal of missing values
 3. Removal of duplicates
 4. Standardization
-5. Removind outliers
+5. Removing outliers
-This was done by the use of libaries such as Pandas in Python.
+6. Display the structure of the dataset and outliers using boxplot This was done by the use of libaries such as Pandas in Python , matplotlib, numpy.

 ### Project 2
 ###